-PRQ: Permission of program coordinator.
+PRQ: Program Coordinator approval.
 Provides supervised placement in contracted facility for guided experience in application of knowledge and skill acquired in the classroom.
 The student assists with a variety of business and clinical procedures.
 Positions are non-paid due to CAAHEP requirement.
 Student must have permission by program coordinator to begin internship.